Charu-sarswat/Charu-portfolio-main/README.md

 ## 📞 Contact

-For any questions or suggestions, please reach out to Charu Sarswat:
+For any questions or suggestions, please reach out:
-- Email: charu.sarswat@example.com
+- Email: charu@example.com
-- GitHub: [Charu Sarswat's GitHub Profile]
+- GitHub: [Your GitHub Profile]
-- LinkedIn: [Charu Sarswat's LinkedIn Profile]

 ---

-**Created by**: Charu Sarswat
-**Portfolio Website**: A showcase of skills, projects, and professional experience built with React and modern web technologies.
+**Note**: This is a template portfolio website.
+Please customize all content, images, and personal information before using it for your own portfolio.